Search waiting | Matsusada Precision

 Concentration of Odorous Substances and How Odors Are Detected

 We sense odors when we inhale substances that have vaporized in the air.
 The concentration of such substances is expressed in ppm, which is an extremely small unit of measurement.
 PPM refers to parts per million.
-For example, if 0.1 ppm of the components of a gas is collected from 10 m3 (Cubic centimeter) of air, that is only 1 cm3 (Cubic centimeter) in terms of the volume of the gas.
+For example, if 0.1 ppm of the components of a gas is collected from 10 m3 (Cubic meters) of air, that is only 1 cm3 (Cubic centimeter) in terms of the volume of the gas.
 In liquid form before the gas is volatilized, this would amount to only about 5 mg.

 Another interesting point is that the concentration of odorous substances in the air is not proportional to the strength of the odor.
 This is due to our sense of smell.
 It is said that the quantity and concentration at which we sense an odorous substance follow the Weber-Fechner law.